meatball133/crystal/exercises/concept/johannes-juice-maker/.docs/instructions.md

 The machine is supposed to have an initialized state.
 The initialized state should hold the following information:

-- If the machine is running or not, this should always be `false` when the machine is turned on.
+1. If the machine is running or not.
+This should always be `false` when the machine is turned on.
-- The amount of juice in the cup, this will be a sensor that will measure the amount of juice in the cup.
+2. The amount of juice in the cup, this will be a sensor that will measure the amount of juice in the cup.

 Define the initialized state, which takes the amount of juice in the cup as a parameter, and construct the initialized state.
 The initialized state should host an instance variable `@running` that is set to `false`, and an instance variable `@amount_of_juice_in_cup` that is based on an argument given when the class is initialized.